 The Awards fund research projects that involve doctoral candidates from at least three U21 universities (see our members here), in at least two countries (normally from different global regions).
 Each project must result in publicly available outputs.
 These may take the form of peer-reviewed publications, exhibitions, patents, products, performances, etc. It is expected that all projects will include a training component.

-- Deadline for applications: Friday 7 August 2020 - EXTENDED DEADLINE: FRIDAY 28 AUGUST
+- Deadline for applications: Friday 6 August 2021

-- Funding to be transferred to the lead institution’s Graduate School by Friday 2 October 2020 - EXTENDED DEADLINE: FRIDAY 23 OCTOBER 2020
+- Funding to be transferred to the lead institution’s Graduate School by Friday 8 October 2021

 Dr Connie Wan, Researcher Engagement Manager